 Microsoft Office has been ruling the roost since it first came onto the scene back in 1990.
 Say what you will about its price and its stubborn use of proprietary formats that have more or less monopolized the industry, but its 2016 iteration is pretty damn good, and people and businesses who fork out big cash on it generally don’t feel short-changed.

-But that doesn’t mean you can’t function perfectly well with some of the free Office alternatives out there which often come with their own perks that outdo those of Microsoft’s baby.
+But that doesn’t mean you can’t function perfectly well with some of the free Office alternatives which often come with their own perks that outdo those of Microsoft’s baby.
 There are many reasons not to want to be part of Microsoft’s ecosystem – privacy concerns, monopolization, lack of open source – and these fine software specimens will help you leave it.

-Let’s take a look at our top three (free) alternatives to Microsoft Office.
+Let’s take a look at four of our favorite (free) alternatives for Microsoft Office.

 Compatibility: Windows, macOS, Linux